Last updated on December 1st, 2020 at 05:34 am

 Unity Is When Everything Fits Together

 Unity refers to elements repeating in design whether they are materials, shapes or colors.
-In overall, they look like they all fit together in some way.
+Overall, they look like they all fit together in some way.
 Each principle is utilized to create a cohesive sense in the space.

 Harmony Expresses A Theme

 Harmony is a description of design repetition in a space.
 The forms, shapes, textures, and colors that express the theme of the mood, style, and theme of your interior.
-When combined, these design elements work together for creating a feeling of being harmonious.
-Space feels as if everything is just where it supposed to be.
-Not every designer knows how to incorporate right amount of harmony in final outcome.
+When combined, all blend together in best possible way and create so called harmonious feeling.

 How Harmony and Unity can work together

-To achieve harmony, combine related, similar elements and repeat elements within a space.
+To achieve harmony in design, combine related, similar elements and repeat elements within a space.
 You might argue that the variety being the spice of life.
 Well, that is not completely untrue.
 Variety brings excitement, surprise, and visual interest.

 The best strategy to add variety is to create harmony in a space.
 Group sameness and similar accessories together.
 This introduces a pop of interest.
 Particularly when you use space, line, form, shape, texture, and color to harmonize a room.
 For example, accents of color contrasts or pops of contrasting textures create an irresistible room.